Last Updated on May 22, 2022 by Mary Pressler

 In general, the lowest electricity cost is achieved with baseload power plants and variable renewable sources – wind and solar power.
 Peaking power plants fired by natural gas are normally on stand-by to meet peaks in consumption, which results in the highest operating cost.

-What Do Variable Electricity Costs Mean for Consumers?
+What Do Variable Electricity Rates Mean for Consumers?

 Since the cost of delivering electricity changes depending on the generation mix, power companies normally apply variable kilowatt-hour prices throughout the day.

 - When demand is low and the power grid can operate with only baseload generation and variable renewable sources, electricity can be charged at a lower price.

 - On the other hand, when more power plants must be brought online to meet high demand, the increased cost is passed on to customers.